plomlompom/mtgtool/README.md

 card name with the `-c` option:

     $ ./mtgtool.py -c 'Black Lotus'
     There are multiple printings of this card in different sets.
-Showing the printing of set: VMA
+Showing the printing of newest set: VMA
     NAME: Black Lotus
     NAMES:
     LAYOUT: normal